 The U.S Environmental Protection Agency (EPS) helps protect public health and environmental health.
 The Environmental Protection Agency also provides guidelines on how to handle hydrogen sulfide gas and what to do in an emergency situation, including hydrogen sulfide gas.

-For those handling this gas, it’s important to be in compliance with the EPA regulations to avoid problems for their business.
+For those handling this gas, it’s important to comply with the EPA regulations to avoid problems for their business.

 While low-level exposure to hydrogen sulfide gas or hydrosulfuric acid won’t necessarily harm you, repeated and extended exposure can cause serious effects and even lead to death.

-Most people don’t have to worry about potential exposure to hydrogen sulfide gas, but there are a variety of jobs within many industries where workers need to be prepared to be exposed to varying hydrogen sulfide levels.
+Most people don’t have to worry about potential exposure to hydrogen sulfide gas.
+Still, there are a variety of jobs within many industries where workers need to be prepared to be exposed to varying hydrogen sulfide levels.
 What concentrations workers are exposed to depends on their job.

 Thankfully, the Occupational Safety and Health Administration (OSHA) has created regulations, guidelines, and additional resources for employers and employees to keep everyone safe at job sites where individuals may be at a high risk of harm.
 Ensure these guidelines are followed to create a safe working environment.